Photo: Will Wilkinson

 The intervening years, however, were fraught with turbulence, tragedy and psychological adventure; a period that led me to making sculpture, writing a book (In Search of the Rainbow's End - Hodder and Stoughton) and working in the field of bereavement and psychotherapy (both in Britain and the USA) with one of the world's leading psychiatrists, Elisabeth Kubler-Ross.
 As a member of Elisabeth's clinical staff I had to to find my own sense of inner peace and authority through her somewhat radical approach to healing, facing my own demons in order to help others face theirs.
 This led to being included on the team of Elisabeth's first 'Life, Death and Transition' workshop to be held in a high security prison, in Scotland; the first ever of its kind in the world.
 After Elisabeth's death, like many of her former staff, I went on to run independent anger and grief workshops for men only (Walking Through Walls) and for mixed groups (Facing the Fire) with other former colleagues.
 I was also asked to lead a number of summer camps for Bosnian children after the war in former Yugoslavia.
 Basically giving those war-torn youngsters the space and permission to be children again and have some fun; something many had felt guilty about up to that point - another very humbling experience.

 I am now married once again, with a beautiful teenage daughter, and run the Roundhouse and Capstan Gallery at Sennen Cove in West Cornwall with my wife Sally.
 Most recently, I have completed my first public commission of creating a 'Memorial to Cornish Hard Rock Miners', a statue and garden sited at the entrance to Geevor Mine in Pendeen, near St Just.
 This was the last working tin mine on the coastal plateau in the far west of Cornwall.
 I have also become a frequent exhibitor at the Penwith Gallery in St Ives, Cornwall, and was elected as a full member of the Penwith Society of Arts in Cornwall in November 2017.
-This has been a great privilege for me as a potter and sculptor because the society was founded by some of the giants of British and international art in the 20th century: Barbara Hepworth, Bernard Leach and Ben Nicholson.
+This has been a great privilege for me as a potter and sculptor because the society was founded by some of the giants of British and international art in the 20th century: in particular, Barbara Hepworth, Peter Lanyon, Bernard Leach, and Ben Nicholson.

 I hope you enjoy my work and find something here to interest you